freesewing/freesewing/markdown/dev/guides/patterns/sets/en.md

 In the vast majority of cases, a pattern will only have one set of settings.
 As such, multiset support is not something you need to be intimately familiar with.
-But it is good to know it exists and explains certain things that might seem _odd_ if you were unaware of multiset support, such as the fact that there's a pattern-wide store and a different store per set, the so-called _setStore(s)_.
+But, it is good to know it exists and explains certain things that might seem _odd_ if you were unaware of multiset support, such as the fact that there's a pattern-wide store and a different store per set, the so-called _setStore(s)_.